pasangimhana/rust-learning/documentation/notes.md

-### Pre-requisites

-##### Option in Rust
+## Option in Rust
 Option is a type that represents either Some value or None.
 It is used to handle the absence of a value.
 By using Option, you can avoid null pointer exceptions.
+Because Option is an enum, it can be used with match to handle the Some and None cases.

 ```rust
 fn main() {